LABIKS/papers-URBE_2021/README.md

 This README file was generated on [2021-10-07] by [Authors].

-This project is developed by the Latin American Bike Knowledge Sharing [LABIKS](https://labiks.org/en/about-us/) with peer, after analyzing data from all in operation systems along the region.
-As a result of these analysis, we develop an annual report called "Bike Sharing Systems in Latin America" and we maintain an online map called "The Latin America Bike-sharing Map", which provides information from these BSS's.
+This scientific paper was developed by the Latin American Bike Knowledge Sharing [LABIKS](https://labiks.org/en/about-us/) with peers, after analyzing the original database from the annual report called "Bike Sharing Systems in Latin America".
+In this repository you will find the code script (R version 4.0.4) that will allow you to replicate the methodology for data analysis and the results found.

+This repository contains the original database on this page was copied from [LABIKS/Annual Report 2019](https://github.com/LABIKS/Annual_reports.git).

 Our intention is to increase the knowledge about this theme, and we aim to disseminate the acquired information and data to stimulate new ideas and new developments.

-This repository contains the original database on this page was copied from [LABIKS/Annual Report 2019](https://github.com/LABIKS/Annual_reports.git).

 ### **ABOUT THE PAPER**
 title: "Latin American bike sharing ecosystem overview: from data collection to implementation model portraits"